getporter/porter/docs/content/slides/cnab-unpacked/index.md

 * Docker App
 * Duffle

-Anyone can write their own tool, these are all based on
+Anyone can write their own too!
+These are all based on:

 https://github.com/deislabs/cnab-go
 --